jeremyraby/courseNotes/tableau/tableau.md

 *Bin*: Bin is a user-defined group of measures in the data source.

 *Blue field*: Discrete, countable, indivisible data.
 People, integers, countries.
 Generally adds a header to the view.
 1 header per field.
+- Some data could be either blue or green (discrete or continuous) depending on context.
+  - Right click to select Dimension, Attribute, Measure

 *Bookmark*: A .tbm document in the bookmarks folder in the Tableau repository that contains a single worksheet.
 It helps in improving data analysis.
 Unlike, web browser bookmarks, .tbm files are a compatible way to display various studies quickly.